 Screenrights – revised declaration

-On the 16th October 2015 the Copyright Tribunal approved Screenrights’ application to expand its declaration for government copying to include copying of AV material from the internet.
+On 16 October 2015, the Copyright Tribunal approved Screenrights’ application to expand its declaration for government copying to include copying of AV material from the internet.

 For many years, Screenrights has collected for government copies of broadcasts, but increasingly AV material is being made available online.
 By expanding the declaration, Screenrights licence for government maintains its relevance and opens new areas of content for government’s use under a collective agreement.
 Victoria and other States are in negotiations with Screenrights for an agreement to cover these work.